Spacha/Scigol/README.md

       * Circuit

 ```
 Grid:           Interface between user events and simulation.
 Captures mouse/keyboard
                 events, interprets them and sends and modifies schema if needed.
 Schema:         (Or simulation) takes care of the actual logic and simulation.
 Holds
                 information of all elements, wires etc.

+Node:           A point on the grid that has a state (0/1/unknown).
+Inputs and outputs
+                are extensions of nodes having a state as well.
+Wires are collections
+                of nodes.
 Element:        Port, Wire, Annotation and everything that goes to the grid, is
                 a special case of an element.
 Element always has grid coordinates.
 Port:           An elementary gate that takes one or more inputs and converts them
                 to one output.
-Wire: 		Series of lines on the grid that connects with elements.
-One wire
+Wire:           Series of segments on the grid that connects with nodes of all types.
-			always has a deterministic state (0/1) and so have all inputs that
-			are connected to it.
+                Wire connects nodes so that they share a state.
 ```

 ## Connections